Phlanka Logo

 NOHQ

 Exports the normal map in DirectX format.
-Tick this if your asset has painted or baked surface detail.

 AS